 Rakennusapteekki, Finnish for ‘Building Pharmacy’, specializes in traditional building materials and methods.
 Ratiashop has the most conclusive selection of Ristomatti Ratia’s products.
 The selection includes clothes, accessories and interior design.
 On top of shopping opportunities, Billnäs offers accommodation in Bed & Breakfast Eden Billnäs.

 Billnäs has an active village association that organizes events throughout the year in the village.
 Every year in July, the Billnäs Antique Days attract thousands of visitors from all over Finland to the charming ironworks milieu.
-During the Christmas season it is worth paying a visit to Christmas in Billnäs Village -event, when program and bazaars are organized around the village.
+During the Christmas season it’s worth paying a visit to Christmas in Billnäs Village -event, when program and bazaars are organized around the village.

 Carl Billsten – Finland’s first ironmaster